rladies/rladiesguide/content/rocur/guide/index.en.md

 - [ ] **Practice creating a thread on your personal account via Tweetdeck**.
 See more in our [FAQ](https://guide.rladies.org/rocur/faq/#3-how-do-i-create-thread-via-tweet-deck).

 - [ ] **Create a list of topics you hope to tweet about during your curation week**.
-Many [previous](https://tolerancetoambiguity.com/my-week-with-we-are-r-ladies/) [curators](https://www.pipinghotdata.com/posts/2021-09-23-curating-for-wearerladies-on-twitter/) discuss how they planned out their content for the week (an example is below).
+Previous curators have documented how they planned content for the week (see posts by [Divya Seernani](https://tolerancetoambiguity.com/my-week-with-we-are-r-ladies/) or [Shannon Pileggi](https://www.pipinghotdata.com/posts/2021-09-23-curating-for-wearerladies-on-twitter/)) .
 Brainstorming content at any level of detail before your curation week starts will be helpful!

 ![A table with two columns: one for day of the week, another labelled "what to expect" for topics to be discussed.](https://tolerancetoambiguity.com/wp-content/uploads/2020/02/Bild1.jpg)
 *Above: A schedule of topics from Divya Seernani when she curated in February 2020.
 She organized topics by day of the week she planned to talk about them.*